Decentralized Stochastic Nonconvex Optimization under the $(L_0,L_1)$-Smoothness: Experiments

 Our model employs a four-layer neural network, consisting of two convolutional layers and two fully connected layers.
 The first convolutional layer processes the single-channel input image with $32$ kernels of size $3 \times 3$, followed by ReLU activation and $2 \times 2$ max-pooling.
 The second convolutional layer takes the $32$-channel feature maps from the first layer, applies another $32$ kernels of size $3 \times 3$, and is followed by ReLU activation and $2 \times 2$ max-pooling.
 To enhance generalization, we apply dropout with a rate of $0.25$ after the convolutional layers.
 The resulting feature maps are then flattened and passed through a fully connected layer with $128$ units and ReLU activation, followed by a second dropout layer with a rate of $0.5$.
 Finally, we use a fully connected output layer to generate scores for the $10$ classes.

 We perform numerical comparisons on a distributed system with $16$ agents, where the data is evenly distributed among them.
-In our experiments, we employ two network topologies, i.e., the Erd{\"o}s-R{\'e}nyi graph~\citep{erdds1959random} with the connectivity probability of $p = 0.6$ and the ring graph.
-For all algorithms, we set batch size to $b = 250$.
+In our experiments, we employ two network topologies, i.e., the Erd{\"o}s--R{\'e}nyi graph~\citep{erdds1959random} with the connectivity probability of $p = 0.6$ and the ring graph.
+For all algorithms, we set batch size to be $b = 250$.
 The step size of D-SGD, D-SGT and DNSGD are chosen from $\{0.0001,0.0005,0.001,0.005,0.01,0.05,0.1,0.5\}$.
 The learning rate of the D-NASA algorithm is given by $\eta_t=m^{1/4}t^{3/4}$ which follows the theory and implementation of \citet{li2024problem}, where $t$ is the iteration counter and $m$ is the number of agents.
-For our DNSGD, we set the iterations number of Chebyshev acceleration (Algorithm \ref{alg:fm}) to $\hat K = K = 2$.
+For our DNSGD, we set the iterations number of Chebyshev acceleration (Algorithm~\ref{alg:fm}) to~$\hat K = K = 2$.

 We present the numerical results on the Erd{\"o}s-R{\'e}nyi graph in Figures \ref{fig:mnist-renyi} and \ref{fig:fashion-renyi}, and the results on the ring graph are shown in Figures \ref{fig:mnist-ring} and~\ref{fig:fashion-ring}.
 We evaluation the performance by showing the sample complexity and the communication rounds against the average test accuracy, i.e., the mean of the test accuracies achieved by the models from all agents.
 We can observe that DNSGD outperforms all baseline methods.
 The linear speed-up of our method is verified by comparing the results on the networks with $m=2,4,8,16$ agents.
 Figures \ref{fig:mnist-renyi}(c), \ref{fig:fashion-renyi}(c), \ref{fig:mnist-ring}(c), and \ref{fig:fashion-ring}(c) show that the more agents do lead to the faster convergence.